rticommunity/rticonnextdds-connector-js/docs/threading.rst

       waitForData()

-   The ``input.wait`` call within the asynchronous function ``waitForData`` will fail since there is a simulatenous request to ``input.waitForSubscriptions``.
+   The ``input.wait`` call within the asynchronous function ``waitForData`` will fail since there is a simultaneous request to ``input.waitForSubscriptions``.
    This can be avoided by ensuring you only have a single ``wait`` operation pending at a time::